 8. We found that many of the road signs in Cyprus seemed to have been shot at several times by either rifles or shotguns.
 We’ve noticed the same thing in Corsica.
 We understand that this is in part due to the fact that national service in Cyprus is compulsory, after which people get to take their gun home to defend against any further Turkish act of aggression.
 We found the locals extremely friendly and did not see any “rednecks” with gun racks: honestly we found it was an extremely safe place to cycle.

 9. Beware the wild mouflon (sheep), especially when descending at speed!
 We also saw a poster in a cafe sharing details of the snakes of Cyprus – though we didn’t come across any ourselves (fortunately).

 Cyprus cycling routes

-10. The coast road is for “nice” cycling trips, whilst the roads going up into the Troodos mountains in the middle of Cyprus are for those who want a more adventurous and much more interesting ride.
+10. The coast road is for easier cycling trips (albeit with traffic), whilst the roads going up into the Troodos mountains in the middle of Cyprus are for those who want a more adventurous and much more interesting ride (with way less traffic).
 Riding up into the mountains has two parts to it: the first is a ride from the coast up to the plateau where the majority of vines and fruit trees grow, the second part is steeper from this plateau up into the forests and Mount Olympos itself within the Troodos mountains.
 You can find our route guides here.

 11. The temperature is most likely going to be around 15 to 25 degrees in the off season and 25 to 35 degrees in the summer, so you may be losing up to a litre of fluids per hour in the saddle.
 We used the free water taps in the villages and the cafes to top up our water bottles.
 Make sure you take this seriously – heat stroke is very unpleasant and can strike fast.